hatakag/frontend/README.md

 * cd to the project folder
 * In command line, run ```npm start``` and your browser will open the interface
+* In the interface, you can open the datasets we setup before and select the node you want to see its alignments.